touchlab-lab/knarch.db/README.md

 2. Refine the design.
 Changing the interface without a good reason isn't necessarily useful, but retaining everything from AOSP doesn't make sense either.

 TL;DR Yes, put this in your app today.
 It works.
 There's a lot that's going to change, but if you're looking at Kotlin Multiplatform for your iOS implementation, I assume you have a high tolerance for change.
 Our goal is to have solid *functionality* testing to verify that things work as expected, and starting with the AOSP base gives us that.

-## Samples

-There are 2 samples in the repo currently.
-Both implement a very basic "notepad" app.
-You can type in a title and a note, then add it.
-The list of notes appears below.

-### sample-notepad

-Simple sample that uses the database code directly with SQL.

-### sample-notepad-sqldelight

-Uses [SQLDelight multiplatform](https://github.com/square/sqldelight/blob/master/ALPHA.md) to interact with the database.

 ### Multiplatform